COACH WYATT'S "DOUBLE-WING" SYSTEM

 DELAWARE WING-T

 That was 1983.
-Over the years, I came to love and respect the Wing-T (still do).
+Over the years, I came to love and respect the Delaware Wing-T (still do).
 We rarely had a player over 210 pounds, and one year our backfield averaged only 5-7 and 150 pounds, but our Wing-T kept us competitive in the state's largest classification.

 AN OFFENSE WORTH LOOKING AT - Reprinted from Texas Coach Magazine, March 1996